tsuru/tsuru/docs/managing/volumes.rst

 Volumes
 =======

-Volumes are created by tsuru users using one of the plans previously configurated.
+Volumes are created by tsuru users using one of the plans previously configured.
 These can be created and managed by using the tsuru client.
 The behavior is provisioner specific:

 On Kubernetes provisioner